TyshaunKnight/osticket-prereqs/README.md

 <img width="704" height="638" alt="Screenshot 2025-09-25 at 9 30 01 PM" src="https://github.com/user-attachments/assets/da779a04-4434-4958-bd4f-3f58cd0a9ae6" />
 </p>
 <p>
-Use Remote Desktop Protocol (RDP) to connect to the Windows VM with admin credentials.
+Log in using Remote Desktop Protocol (RDP) to connect to the Windows.
 </p>
 <br />